fetchai/genesis-fetchhub/fetchhub-4/7-software-upgrade-v0.14.0.md

 ## About the upgrade

 The primary feature of this release is merge of CUDOS network in to Fetch network (detailed description of the feature is provided in the [ {==> CHANGE ME! <==} PR #XXX @ YYY](https://github.com/fetchai/CHANGE_ME)).
-In this release, the Municipal Inflation is configured for the MOBX (3% APR) and NOMX (3% APR) tokens.

 The secondary features are:
  * Reconciliation,